-These financial statements have been prepared under the historical cost basis, except for available-for-sale investment securities, and derivative financial instruments, which have all been measured at fair value.
+These financial statements have been prepared under the historical cost basis, except for available-forsale investment securities, and derivative financial instruments, which have all been measured at fair value.
 The carrying value of recognized assets that are hedged items in fair value hedges, are adjusted to record changes in fair value attributable to the risks that are being hedged.
 Additionally, certain land and buildings are measured at deemed cost.
 Deemed cost represents fair value at the date of transition to IFRS.
+These financial statements are presented in Jamaican dollars, and all values are rounded to the nearest thousands except where otherwise indicated.